tsgates/arch-wiki-markdown/wiki/Sawfish.md

 can generate the menus using the XFCE4 ones.
 Here are the necessary
 steps:

-1. Create the directory ~/.sawfish/lisp/.
+Create the directory ~/.sawfish/lisp/.
 This is where custom Sawfish scripts are stored; the menu will be one of them.

-2. Install libxslt

-    # pacman -S libxslt

-3. Copy the xslt stylesheet below; paste it into a file named xfce4-menu-to-sawfish.xslt.

-4. Now you need a XFCE4 menu.
-Maybe you have one already (where?) or you can generate one with menumaker or xdg_menu.
+Install libxslt, copy the xslt stylesheet example, paste it into a file named xfce4-menu-to-sawfish.xslt.
+Now you need a XFCE4 menu.
+You may have one already or you can generate one with menumaker or xdg_menu.

-4.1.
-If want to use menumaker...
+-   If want to use menumaker:

-4.1.1.
-Install it...

-    # pacman -S menumaker

-4.1.2.
-Generate the menu:

     $ mmaker -c xfce4 | xsltproc xfce4-menu-to-sawfish.xslt - > ~/.sawfish/lisp/arch-menu.jl

-4.2.
-If you want to use xdg_menu...
+-   If you want to use archlinux-xdg-menu:

-4.2.1.
-Install it...

-    # pacman -S archlinux-xdg-menu

-4.2.2.
-Generate the menu:

     $  xdg_menu --format xfce4 --root-menu /etc/xdg/menus/arch-applications.menu | xsltproc xfce4-menu-to-sawfish.xslt - > ~/.sawfish/lisp/arch-menu.jl

-5. Now you have a script ~/.sawfish/lisp/arch-menu.jl that defines a variable arch-menu with a list of your applications.
+Now you have a script ~/.sawfish/lisp/arch-menu.jl that defines a variable arch-menu with a list of your applications.
 You need to link to it from the root menu.
 You need to write the code for that to happen in ~/.sawfishrc.
 So, start your favorite editor, create ~/.sawfishrc, and